drweby/fb-social-reader/README.md

 ## Changelog

+### 1.6.0.5
+Removed support for asynchronous file loading, as it breaks W3 Total Cache

 ### 1.6.0.4
 Now loading jQuery and JSON2 from a CDN, also fixed caching syntax errors which resulted in the widgets not loading